Evaluating Memory Structure in LLM Agents: Introduction

-In this work, we focus on one answer: that \textit{memory allows LLM agents to organize their knowledge}.
-Instead of retrieving messages as-is, memory-augmented LLMs can extract knowledge and assemble it into a structure that best fits their task.
-We analyze scenarios that require not just factual recall (where retrieval is enough), but high-level memory organization.
-To that end, we gather a suite of tasks that a ``notepad-augmented human'' would solve by maintaining ledgers, drawing trees, tracking states and similar.
+To test this hypothesis, we gather a suite of tasks that a ``notepad-augmented human'' would solve by maintaining ledgers, drawing graphs, tracking states and similar.
 We find that even simple tasks of this kind prove difficult for retrieval-augmented agents, but proper memory-augmented agents fare significantly better.
-When we explicitly prompt LLM agents to organize their memory, they can reliably solve tasks on a scale that retrieval-augmented LLMs struggle with, but the same agents perform less reliably without such ``hints''.
+When we explicitly prompt LLM agents to organize their memory, they can reliably solve tasks on a scale that retrieval-augmented LLMs struggle with, but perform less reliably without ``hints''.
 Informally, LLMs that can solve abstract algorithmic tasks often fail to recognize the same structure patterns in the wild.
-We release our task suite at \url{https://github.com/yandex-research/StructMemEval}.
+Our main contributions can be summarized as follows:\begin{enumerate}[leftmargin=*] \item We gather StructMemEval, a suite of memory evaluation scenarios that focus on knowledge organization: tracking financial settlements, reasoning about family trees and organizations, tracking changing states from indirect observations, analyzing user preferences from events. \item We analyze the effectiveness of different retrieval and memory-based LLM agents on memory organization tasks.
+Our findings suggest that retrieval-only systems fail after a certain problem size, whereas memory agents can maintain effectiveness longer, depending on the model. \item We systematically analyze the failure modes of memory agents on StructMemEval tasks and report main failure modes: incorrect structures, memory hallucinations, record duplication, and others. \item We release\footnote{Dataset and code are available at https://github.com/yandex-research/StructMemEval.} the main set of 51 scenarios and ${\ge}200$ additional tasks for analysis.
+Our scenarios decouple memory organization from other LLM capabilities to help inform future memory designs. \end{enumerate}